List of Arrow characters: Oliver Queen / Green Arrow

 Oliver Jonas Queen (portrayed by Stephen Amell; seasons 1–8) is the main protagonist in the series.
 He is a billionaire playboy who returns to his home of Starling City after being apparently stranded on a desert island for five years and presumed dead.
 On his return, he embarks on a secret double life as a masked vigilante known as 'The Hood' and the Green Arrow.
 He also appears in Arrowverse spin-off shows The Flash, Legends of Tomorrow and Supergirl, as well as animated web series Vixen.
 He also plays a central role in the annual Arrowverse crossover events.

 In The Flash season two episode "Welcome to Earth-2", it is revealed that his Earth-2 doppelganger died on the Queen's Gambit.

-The character is based on the DC comics character Green Arrow.
+The character is based on the DC Comics character Green Arrow.

 Laurel Lance / Black Canary (Earth-1)

-Dinah Laurel Lance (portrayed by Katie Cassidy; main: seasons 1–4; guest: seasons 5-8) is an assistant district attorney and Oliver Queen's ex-girlfriend.
+Dinah Laurel Lance (portrayed by Katie Cassidy; main: seasons 1–4; guest: seasons 5–8) is an assistant district attorney and Oliver Queen's ex-girlfriend.
 She later becomes a vigilante known as Black Canary.
 The character also appears in Arrowverse spin-off shows The Flash and Legends of Tomorrow as well as animated web-series Vixen.

 The character is based on the DC Comics character Black Canary.

 Tommy Merlyn

-Thomas "Tommy" Merlyn (portrayed by Colin Donnell; main: season 1; guest: seasons 2–3 & 6-8) is Oliver Queen's best friend and Malcolm Merlyn’s son, as well as revealed to be Thea Queen's half-brother.
-Tommy is an original character for the show, not based on anyone in the comics until he was adapted for comics in 2012.
+Thomas "Tommy" Merlyn (portrayed by Colin Donnell; main: season 1; guest: seasons 2–3 & 6–8) is Oliver Queen's best friend and Malcolm Merlyn's son, as well as revealed to be Thea Queen's half-brother.
+Tommy is an original character for the show, not based on anyone in the comics.
+He was adapted for comics in 2012.